Intro: Add Aux to Sonos Using Raspberry Pi

 Next we're going to enable the built-in VNC server.
 This makes things so much easier as you can simply copy and paste commands via VNC rather than typing them.
 Select GUI Menu (the little raspberry on the taskbar) > Preferences > Raspberry Pi Configuration > Interfaces.
 Click Enabled next to VNC and then OK.
 After a few seconds a VNC icon will appear on the taskbar.
 Click it and then the menu icon at the top right (box with 3 horizontal lines) and then Options.
 In the Security options set Encryption to "Prefer off" and Authentication as "VNC password".
 A password box will pop up.
 Enter "raspberry" (without the quotes) for the password into each box and click OK.
 You will get a second warning box that you have to click OK to confirm.
 We're setting up an audio streamer, not storing nuclear codes :)

 Before we go any further we need to assign a static IP address.
 If your Pi's IP address is randomly assigned by your router's DHCP server, then the IP address could change later and you wouldn't be able to connect via VNC (or Sonos for that matter).
-I connected mine via ethernet since I had a port close by but you can connect using the Pi's built-in Wi-Fi instead.
 RIGHT-click the network connections icon on the taskbar (the little up and down arrow icon) and select "Wireless and Wired Network Settings".
 LEFT-click the upper right box and select "eth0" to configure the ethernet connection or "wlan0" for wireless.
 I would advise assigning a static IP to only one or the other.
 I had a problem when I first set up my Pi where I assigned the same static IP address to both connections and my Pi's wireless locked up and I couldn't get it back working correctly so I had to start all over installing the OS.
 Anyway, enter the IP address you want in the IP address field and enter your router's IP address in both the Router and DNS Servers field.
 Click Apply and Close.

-EDIT: It may be easier to assign a static IP address for the Pi using your router's DHCP IP reservation feature if it has one.
+NOTE: It may be easier to assign a static IP address using your router's DHCP IP reservation feature if it has one.
 You may need the MAC address of the Pi or it may just show up in a list of connected devices on your router's admin page.
+If you need the MAC address then type in the command "ifconfig eth0" in the terminal window for ethernet or "ifconfig wlan0" for WiFi.
+Interestingly enough the WiFi's MAC address will show up on the line that begins with "ether"

 At this point you may want to start using VNC to control the Pi.
 Open up the VNC control panel on the Raspbian desktop again and look for the IP address under "Connectivity".
 Install and run a VNC viewer on your regular computer and use that IP address to connect and enter "raspberry" (without the quotes) as the password.
 I used TightVNC for Windows.
 After you've connected you can save the Pi's VNC connection as a shortcut on your desktop to quickly connect in the future bypassing the logon screen.
 You will get a warning about saving the password within the shortcut.
 Again, the codes.
 To copy and paste into the Pi's terminal window, select or highlight the text or commands on your regular computer, hit Ctrl-C (literally hit the Ctrl and C key on your keyboard at the same time) or right-click and select "Copy", then activate the Pi's VNC viewer window and RIGHT-click inside the terminal window right on the cursor and select Paste.